 The City of Kingston Arts Fund (CKAF), established in 2007, provides grants to local arts organizations and projects to foster creativity at all levels and enrich how Kingston residents experience and engage with the arts.
 In 2021, funding for the CKAF annual Operating and Project grant streams was approved by Kingston City Council, as well as additional one-time COVID-19 pandemic relief funding to support artists and arts organizations.
-The additional funding, which totals $200,000 will support two new funding programs: Resiliency grants and Adapt grants.
-Learn more on the City of Kingston Arts Fund page.
+The additional funding, which totals $200,000 supported two new funding programs: Resiliency grants and Adapt grants.

 City of Kingston Arts Fund: Adapt